ttaannjjaa/ttaannjjaa/README.md

 ### Hello and Welcome, my name is Tanja

-📌 always open to discover new interesting things to learn... and learning to code is an awesome journey
+📌 always open to discover new interesting things to learn... and learning to code is an awesome journey :rocket:

-I am currently attending the IT bootcamp Web Development at [neuefische](https://www.neuefische.de)
+After attending the IT Bootcamp Web Development at [neuefische](https://www.neuefische.de) i'm now on my way to find the right place for diving deeper into IT :space_invader:

-Please feel free to contact me on [LinkedIn](https://www.linkedin.com/in/tanja-suess/) :satellite:
+Please feel free to contact me via my quite new profile on [LinkedIn](https://www.linkedin.com/in/tanja-suess/) :satellite:
 domicile 🏡: Nuremberg, Germany

 :sparkles: Do unto others as you would have them do unto you :sparkles: